Community energy practitioners have been helping their communities in some inspirational and innovative ways:

 - Twemlows Solar Farm near Whitchurch is making available £20,000 from its Community Benefit Fund to help local initiatives offering support during the coronavirus emergency.
 They have teamed up with Shropshire Rural Communities Charity (RCC) to distribute the money, which will go to community groups and voluntary organisations across Shropshire.

-South-west London community energy co-op CREW Energy has been releasing regular blogs throughout the pandemic, reflecting on how it is adapting to the limitations of COVID-19, including the prospect of online-only share offer publicity, focusing on its long-term goal of promoting clean energy and a low-carbon London.
-CREW have also set up a phone Energy Cafe advice line to support those who need energy advice now more than ever, including COVID-19 support.
+South-west London community energy co-op CREW Energy has been releasing regular blogs throughout the pandemic, reflecting on how it is adapting to the limitations of COVID-19.
+CREW has set up a phone Energy Cafe advice line to support those who need energy advice now more than ever, including COVID-19 support.
 CREW has also been working in partnership with local group Sustainable Merton, combining their expertise to benefit the community.